 All three things have to align to resonate and be effective.
 The first step is understanding what a brand wants to say and who they are trying to reach.
 From there, it comes down to selecting the right messenger/influencer to deliver that message.

-You should work with celebrities if you want to build cache and have an ambassador for your brand.
+You should work with celebrities if you want to build a cache and have an ambassador for your brand.
 The issues with that is the high expense and risk.
 We have seen countless brands partner with celebrities only to suffer the blowback of scandal.

-Micro influencers are touted as being the most effective and there is a lot of truth in that.
+Micro-influencers are touted as being the most effective and there is a lot of truth in that.
 They have higher engagement rates and a tighter core audience.
 They are less expensive to work with on a cost per post basis.

-People new to the industry don’t understand the amount of work needed to engage with Micro influencers.
+People new to the industry don’t understand the amount of work needed to engage with Micro-influencers.
 Typically, a lot of that work is on the brand side such as approving, liaising with influencers, contracting influencers, and ensuring quality control.
 A lot of this can be automated but not everything.
-Sometimes, depending on your strategy and what type of content you want to create, you can end up paying micro influencers a lot more on cost per view and cost per engagement.
+Sometimes, depending on your strategy and what type of content you want to create, you can end up paying micro-influencers a lot more on cost per view and cost per engagement.

 Neal: Marketers want to look for shortcuts and formulas but a holistic approach is best when looking for influencers